Sport in Switzerland

 In Switzerland, most of the people have a regular sport activity and one in four is an active member of a sports club.
 The most important all-embracing organisations for sports in Switzerland are the Federal Office of Sport, and the Swiss Olympic Committee (Swiss Olympic).

 Because of its varied landscape and climate, Switzerland offers a large variety of sports to its inhabitants and visitors.
 While winter sports are enjoyed throughout the country, football and ice hockey remain the most popular sports.

 Major sporting events in Switzerland include the Olympic Games, which were held two times in St. Moritz in Winter 1928 and Winter 1948, and, the 1954 FIFA World Cup, the UEFA Euro 2008 in Switzerland and Austria.
+Having been a mainstay of the Formula One World Championship in its formative years from 1950 to 1954, the country banned motorsport in the wake of the 1955 Le Mans disaster relaxing the ban for electric motorsports in 2018 with parliamentary agreement to repeal this ban reached in May 2022 and set to take effect no later than 1 July 2026, ending the 71 year motorsport ban officially.
+Swiss people are among the most physically active in Europe.
+As of 2026, the favorite sports of the Swiss remain hiking (practiced by 49% of the population), cycling (34%), swimming (25%), skiing (23%), and jogging (23%).
+However, these have lost popularity in recent years to weight training (20%) and yoga (16%).